MoMakkawi/Conversational-Agent-Debating-Capability/README.md

-# Debating Capability for a Conversational Agent Overview:
+# Debating Capability for a Conversational Agent

-### Students
-Mohamad Faraj Makkawi, Hassan Khan
+**Students:** Mohamad Faraj Makkawi, Hassan Khan **Supervisors:** Mihai Andries, Christophe Lohr **Institution:** IMT Atlantique, France

-### Supervisors
-Mihai Andries, Christophe Lohr

-### Institution
-IMT Atlantique, France

 ---

-## Context Description
+## Overview
-Dialogue is a fundamental aspect of our social lives.
-Beyond its role in transmitting information, it significantly contributes to our mental health by stimulating our minds and helping us structure ideas into convincing arguments.
-To support socially isolated individuals in maintaining good mental health, we are developing a conversational agent capable of engaging in debates with humans.
+Dialogue is fundamental to social interaction and mental well-being.
+To support socially isolated individuals, we are developing a conversational agent capable of engaging in debates with humans.
+This project involves a comprehensive review of the state-of-the-art in conversational agents designed for debating.

+---

 ## Objective
-Our objective is to analyze the available literature on creating conversational agents capable of debating topics with humans.
+This paper analyzes the literature on creating conversational agents capable of debating topics with humans.
+The review covers:

-## Requested Work
-We require a comprehensive review of the state-of-the-art in conversational agents capable of debating.
-The review should cover the following subjects:

-- **What is a debate?
-What constitutes a good debate?**
+- Definitions and criteria for effective debates.
-- **What debating techniques exist, and how can they be employed in a conversational agent?**
+- Debating techniques and their application in conversational agents.
-- **What are the existing types of conversational agents capable of debating a subject?**
+- Existing types of conversational agents capable of debating.

-# Debating Capability for a Conversational Agent Paper Content:
+---

+## Paper Content

 ## Abstract
 This article explores the evolving capabilities of conversational agents to engage in sophisticated debates using structured argumentation and symbolic reasoning.
 We review computational approaches such as **Argument Graphs**, **ASPIC+**, and **Multi-Attribute Argumentation Frameworks**, evaluating their impact on logical consistency, comprehensibility, and rhetorical power in AI debates.
 By comparing debating architectures—rule-based, retrieval-based, hybrid, hierarchical, and explainable—we highlight their benefits and trade-offs.
 Symbolic approaches are emphasized for their user trust and verifiability.
 Despite progress, challenges like uncertainty management, knowledge acquisition bottlenecks, and real-time adaptability persist.
 This work underscores the need to balance formal rigor with adaptive methods to unlock the full potential of AI debaters.